 204 Immigration to Florida

 Florida has a diverse history of immigrants.
 Native Americans migrated here as early as twelve thousand years ago.
 Europeans came in the 1500s.
 Later, escaped slaves founded communities here.
 Planters from southern states crossed into Florida before statehood in 1845.
 Many veterans of World War II had trained in Florida and settled in the state after the war.
 Afterwards, prosperity and the Social Security system allowed many older Americans to retire to Florida's warmer climate.

 In the 1960s and 1970s, the Freedom Tower in Miami served as the leading gateway for 400,000 Cuban refugees.

 The four rooms on the second floor dealing with political issues in Florida all have an informative and colorful short video presentation.
 Please take time to watch the five-minute video on immigration.
 Part of it was filmed at the Historic Capitol.

 206 The House of Representatives Chamber

 Welcome to the restored 1902 House Chamber with its high ceilings, pastel colors and classical details.
 Standing in the entryway, to your left are some original furnishings that date from 1903, including an original representative's desk, the page boy's bench, and a hall tree.
-The wooden rail separates the public gallery from the actual "House Chamber" with its 68 reproduction desks, original Clerk’s desk and Speaker’s bench.
+The wooden rail separates the public gallery from the actual "House Chamber" with its 68 reproduction desks, original Clerk’s desk and Speaker’s rostrum.

 The plasma screens are part of "Issues in the House," our interactive voting program.
 In this program one experiences debating and voting on a legislative issue that was once considered by the Florida House of Representatives.